Sayantan-world/enhancing-AAC-EMNLP24/README.md

+# Empowering AAC Users: A Systematic Integration of Personal Narratives with Conversational AI
-# Enhancing Augmentative and Alternative Communication - EMNLP 2024 Workshop CustomNLP4U
+### EMNLP 2024 Workshop - CustomNLP4U (Accepted)

+---

+### Updates
+- The link to the paper will be available soon!
-Source codes and data will be available soon!
+- Source codes and data will be available soon!